webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 Sub-types of Components
 --------------------
-So far our meta-model only contains a generic ``Component`` for representing electrical components, but we need a way to represent specific electrical components such as ``Resistor``, ``Ground``, etc. There are multiple ways we can achieve this by extending the meta-model.
-Since our domain is relatively small we will take the approach of adding a meta-type for each type of electrical component and add the related Modelica parameters as attributes.
+So far our meta-model only contains a generic ``Component`` for representing electrical components, but we need a way to represent specific electrical components such as ``Resistor``, ``Ground``, etc.

+There are multiple ways we can achieve this by extending the meta-model.
+One apporach is to add a meta-type for each type of electrical component and add the related Modelica parameters as attributes to these respectively.

-An alternatively approach would be to create the different types of electrical components outside of the meta and treat the Modelica parameters as separate child nodes of the components.
+Another approach is to create the different types of electrical components outside of the meta-model and treat the Modelica parameters as separate child nodes of the ``Components``.
 This approach allows for creation of new types without modifying the meta-model itself, but also makes the modeling a bit more cumbersome using the default visualization.
 (Visualizing and modifying the parameters of a component could no longer be done from a single node.)

-For the sake of simplicity we will take the first approach and limit out domain to the five components (we will also leave out the heat portion of the components).
-Note that the associated Modelica parameters can be extracted from the **Modelica Standard
+For the sake of simplicity we will take the first approach and limit our domain to the five ``Components`` below (we will also leave out the heat transfer portion in the domain).

-Library** using a Modelica tool, such as `OpenModelica <https://openmodelica.org/>`_.
-For each component we need to indicate its unique path or identifier within the **MSL**, this will be captured by the read-only attribute ModelicaURI.
-In order to map directly to Modelica we name the ports the same way they're named in **MSL**.
+The associated Modelica parameters can be extracted from the **Modelica Standard Library** using a Modelica tool, such as `OpenModelica <https://openmodelica.org/>`_.
+For each component we need to indicate its unique path or identifier within the **MSL**, this will be captured by the read-only attribute ``ModelicaURI``.
+In order to map directly to Modelica we name the ports and the other parameters the same way they're named in **MSL**.

 Resistor
     Attributes